Extra Sauce

 Extra sauce is how I like my pizza and also how I fall in love.
 Extra sauce is for sopping, dunking, and licking off your plate.
 Licking off your fingers.
 It is a tiny demand for freedom and hedonism.
 Life has told you this is the amount of joy you get, and you say: That is simply not enough.

-At twenty-two years old, Zahra Tangorra was trying on adulthood and trying to find herself when a harrowing, near-death experience stopped her in her tracks.
+At twenty-two years old, Zahra Tangorra was trying on adulthood and attempting to find herself when a harrowing near-death experience stopped her in her tracks.
 It felt like a twisted version of a second chance.
-Who am I?
-She asked herself.
+Who am I? she asked herself.
 What do I love?
-The answers started coming to her: stuffed shells and giant meatballs at J&J’s, the Italian red sauce joint of her Long Island childhood.
-Chickens roasted with the feet still on, eaten in a tiny bistro in Provence.
-Her father's potato salad, laced with gruyere and tasting as complex and surprising as he was.
-The loves of Zahra's life, the people and places and experiences that made her her, the relationships both loving and fraught—they were all inextricably bound up with food.
+The answers started coming to her: Stuffed shells and giant meatballs at J&J’s, the Italian red sauce joint of her Long Island childhood.
+Her mother’s chocolate mousse pie and her father’s sweet and savory pea soup.
+The people, places, and experiences that made her her, the relationships both loving and fraught—they were all, for better and sometimes worse, inextricably bound up with food.

-As she reflects on life in all its delicious, messy, heartbreaking glory, Zahra reckons with the adrenaline-filled highs and devasting lows of opening cult-favorite Brooklyn restaurant Brucie, and then closing it at the height of its popularity.
-She writes about cooking her father his last meal and the unexpected yet beautiful things she found at the bottom of her grief after he died.
-She also explores the relationships she couldn’t save through cooking, like her fractured family of origin and the lover she had to leave in Tuscany.
-Finally, she writes about the immense courage it takes to allow ourselves to be loved, extra sauce and all.
+In this memoir that celebrates both the delicious and the messy in life, Zahra reckons with the adrenaline-filled highs and devastating lows of opening cult-favorite Brooklyn restaurant Brucie and then closing it at the height of its popularity.
+From cooking her father his last meal and the unexpected yet beautiful things she found at the bottom of her grief to the relationships she couldn’t save through cooking, like her fractured family and the lover she had to leave in Tuscany, Zahra writes about the immense courage it takes to allow ourselves to be loved, extra sauce and all.

 Read more